marcodpt/paw/README.md

  - allow to see other tests variants
  - dynamic validation with functions
  - input wrapper review
- - allow children in docs and examples (ctrl case)
  - remove or minimize lang support
  - remove non bootstrap options support, minimize options and review settings
  - separate router and data-app as a plugin